-As other software is installed later, it might be necessary to change the set of module files loaded by default on SMW, login, and service nodes.
+As other software is installed later, it might be necessary to change the set of module files loaded by default on login and service nodes.

-3.5.1.46 Update cray_wlm_detect Worksheet
+3.5.1.46 Update cray wlm detect Worksheet

-This procedure assumes that a work area has been set up for editing CLE configuration worksheets and that editing commands are invoked from that work area (/var/adm/cray/release/p0 worksheet workarea).
+This procedure assumes that a work area has been set up for editing CLE configuration worksheets and that the current directory has been set to that work area.

-This procedure configures some basic settings in the Cray WLM (workload manager) Detect service configuration worksheet to add site-specific data.
-The WLM Detect service is a C library and command used to identify the native WLM on the system.
-If this service is not configured, the system uses ALPS as the workload manager by default.
+The Cray WLM (workload manager) Detect service is a C library and command used to identify the native WLM on the system.
+If this service is not configured, the default ALPS will be used.